SpookySec/GHRL/README.md

 ## Description

-  A Ruby library for creating simple external game cheats
+  GHRL (pronounced "girl") is a Ruby library for creating simple external game cheats.

 ## Prerequisites